inspec/inspec-aws/docs/resources/aws_ec2_placement_group.md

 Use the `aws_ec2_placement_group` InSpec audit resource to test properties of a single specific AWS EC2 Placement Group.

-The AWS::EC2::PlacementGroup resource specifies a placement group in which to launch instances.
+The AWS::EC2::PlacementGroup specifies a placement group in which to launch instances.

 ## Syntax

 Ensure that the placement group exists.

-    describe aws_ec2_placement_group(placement_group_name: 'PlacementGroupName') do
+    describe aws_ec2_placement_group(placement_group_name: 'PLACEMENT_GROUP_NAME') do
       it { should exist }
     end